balena-io/balena-cli-advanced-masterclass/README.md

 enough with balena CLI to:

-* Switch between balena environments, as well as move devices between them as well as different applications
+* Switch between balena environments, as well as move devices between them as well as different Fleets
 * Download, configure and provision device images using balena CLI
-* Modify environment and configuration variables, both application and device based
+* Modify environment and configuration variables, both Fleet and device based
 * Preregister a device with a balena environment, as well as preload a device provisioning image with a required version of an application for